-The photo below shows how this looks with my cranberry cheese Danishes.
+The photo below shows how this looks with my mini cranberry cheese Danishes.

 You can also use two sheets of puff pastry dough with the filling in the middle to make cheese Danish squares.
 It’s a very easy option and also makes for a great presentation.

 If you want to get really ambitious, try making this same recipe with homemade chocolate puff pastry.
 That is such a special treat!

 - 1/4 cup granulated sugar